HabonH/scheduler/README.md

 - InterviewerList
 - InterviewerListItem
 - Appointment
-- Appointment/Header
+- Appointment/Header: displays the time for the appointment
-- Appointment/Empty
+- Appointment/Empty: allows a user to choose which time slot to book
-- Appointment/Show
+- Appointment/Show: allows a user to see an existing appointment
-- Appointment/Form
+- Appointment/Form:
-- Appointment/Status
+- Appointment/Status: informs the user that an operation is in progress
-- Appointment/Error
+- Appointment/Error: informs the user when an error occurs
-- Appointment/Confirm
+- Appointment/Confirm: allows a user to confirm a destructive action

 ### Button